felipemaiapolo/tinyBenchmarks/tutorials/README.md

-# tinyBenchmarks tutorials
+# *tinyBenchmarks* tutorials

-Welcome to the "tinyBenchmarks tutorials"!
+Welcome to the "*tinyBenchmarks* tutorials"!
 This repository contains Jupyter notebooks that guide you through the process of training your own IRT models, finding anchor points, and estimating the performance of Large Language Models (LLMs).

 ## Getting Started